Subscribe to our mailing list

 Here is our practical information for travelling in India including visa requirements, security concerns and recommended vaccinations.
 We suggest you also consider your home country’s travel advice for India.
 See here the British FCDO travel advice, here the US State Department and here from the Australian government.

 Unless you are a citizen of India, you will need a valid visa to enter.
 You will also need a passport valid for six months after your arrival date and at least two blank pages.
-COVID-19 vaccinations and COVID-19 tests are not required to enter India.
 There are strict rules on what you can bring into India.
 Additional travel permits are required to access certain regions of India.

 You need a visa to travel to India, unless you are an Overseas Citizen of India (OCI) cardholder.
 The Visa on Arrival facility is only for Japan, South Korea and the UAE.
 All others need to apply for a visa before travelling to India.